Reviewed Date: 05/12/2023

 T.C.A. § 12-4-106, establishes that professional services for local governments should be procured based upon recognized competence.
 Engineers, architects, accountants, lawyers and other professionals should be chosen by qualification-based selection (QBS).
 In this process, a city or utility requests that persons or groups wishing to provide the specified service submit statements of qualification to the city.
 From those statements and through interviews, the city selects qualified people or firms.
 Once a qualified applicants is selected the city then requests proposals on a particular project or job.
 In some cases, cities will prequalify contractors before they are allowed to bid on projects.
+Those costs of the consultant's services are not to be considered during the initial review and identification of a competent consultant(s).
+Fee rates and structures are only considered after the firs are "ranked" and contract negotiations begin with the top-ranked firm or individuals.
+If negotiations fail with that firm or individual(s) then fee rates and structures are considered alongside the qualifications of each subsequent firm or individual until the engineering contract is awarded.

 After selecting an engineer, outline the project definition derived in Step 1.
 Consider repeating the same set of questions with the engineer that you covered with your staff and regulators.
 Ask for ideas, recommendations and a timetable of activities.
 At this time, cost questions are difficult to answer.
 Initially the answers may be only estimates or relative costs, but as the project progresses more accurate estimates will emerge.